peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 the example solely for readability.
 (See later section on auto-formatting)

 ## Parent / Child Relationships Supported
-The builder implements Qt's existing system for parent child relationships by automatically adding items to layouts; but goes further.
-As the example shows, it can set the layout for a widget, and set the text or title on suitable widgets.
+The builder does more to create parent-child relationships, than just adding things to layouts.
+It can:
+- Set the layout for a widget.
+- Set the text content on some widgets
+- Add tabs to tab widgets
+- Set the widget for a scroll area
+- Add a spacer item to a Q*BoxLayout

 The full capabilities for adding children to parents are as follows: